 Ad Fontes Media rates Bipartisan Report in the Hyper-Partisan Left category of bias and as Unreliable, Problematic in terms of reliability.
-Bipartisan Report is a news and opinion website with a left-wing perspective.
-Based in Seattle, Washington, the site features news on politics, celebrities and relevant issues of the day.
-Founded in 2012 as an alternative imitation of Fox News, it records more than 700,000 visits per month.
+Bipartisan Report is a news and opinion website based in Seattle, Washington.
+The site, founded in 2012, features news on politics, celebrities and relevant issues of the day.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.